JonathonJulian/chain-metal/README.md

 ### Features

-- Custom exporter written in Go to supply custom metrics from Geth.
-This can use IPC or HTTP.
-Because we need to access the admin API to fetch the list of peers, we are using IPC to avoid enabling the admin API via HTTP/WS.
+- Custom exporter written in Go to supply metrics and/or application data from Geth.
+This can connect cia IPC or HTTP.
+IPC is preferred to avoid enabling the Admin Api over http/ws.
 - Real-time feed of custom data via WebSockets, currently showing a list of connected peers, accessible via the `/ui` route on the custom-metrics port (3737).
 - Custom peer count metric with labels for additional data such as enode and IP address.
 - Ethereum exporter with Grafana dashboard.
 The dashboard is stored as a ConfigMap and is automatically imported using the grafana dashboard provider.